tillth3end/tillth3end/README.md

 ', °• ok i finally found out how to make a readme 🙏

 -'= call me Rye.. ok...?

-=° any pronouns !
+=° he/they !

-no strawpage or ata because idk how to make one so just follow me
+no strawpage or ata because idk how to make one so just follow me ok...?

-°•× About Me ! ×• :
+°•× About Me ! ×•° :

+idk a lot of stuff + dont play much games + not in a lot of fandoms

 No age reveal ok.?

 Alienstageholic 🙏 and Tillholic 🤯

 × Games i play × :

 Genshin Impact - Project Sekai - Cookie Run Kingdom - Roblox ig...i dont play it often - Zenless Zero Zone (i think i quit 🙏) - ponytown - and um idk anymore i dont play much

 × in ponytown :

 Im chronically online 😔 1900+ playtime
 I usually sit at the Alien Stage area.. sometimes hoyoverse area.. then docks.. yes 16% chance of me being at other random places